 Houdini's historic first flight lasted only a minute and reached a height of no more than twenty-five feet, but it was witnessed by at least nine people (including Ralph Banks) who signed a statement.
 Houdini told a reporter on the ride back to Melbourne.
 "I can fly now."

-Today controversy over who made the first flight still rages, but this has more to do with regional rivalries in Australia and who can celebrate (and profit from) the milestone.
+Today controversy over who made the first flight still rages, but this has more to do with regional political battles in Australia about who can celebrate (and profit from) the milestone.
 The battle has permanently marred Houdini's Wikipedia page.

 After his Australian tour, which included several more spectacular exhibition flights at Rosehill racetrack near Sydney, Houdini put the Voisin into storage in England.
 He sold the plane in 1913.
 In 1920 he announced plans to make a transatlantic flight from Paris to New York, but the plan never materialized.